Harry Warner: The Great Depression

 During 1936, the studio's film The Story of Louis Pasteur was a success at the box office.
 In addition to the film's box office success, Paul Muni won the Oscar for Best Actor in March 1937 for his performance as the title role.
-The studio's film The Life of Emile Zola (1937) gave the studio its first Oscar for Best Picture.
+The studio's film The Life of Emile Zola (1937), also starring Muni, gave the studio its first Oscar for Best Picture.